mcgregormedia/mmwd-remove-add-to-cart-for-woocommerce/readme.txt

 == Changelog ==
 1.0.1 20-03-2017
-FIXED: some users received a php warning
+FIXED: some users received a php warning when the plugin was in use

 1.0.0 15-12-2016
 Initial release